Idzumikatsu/crm/docs/ENVIRONMENT.md

 | `SSL_CERT` | contents of `crm-synergy.crt` (PEM or Base64) | `.github/workflows/deploy.yml` | secrets/vars |
 | `SSL_CA_CERT` | contents of `crm-synergy_ca.crt` (PEM or Base64) | `.github/workflows/deploy.yml` | secrets/vars |
 | `SSL_KEY`  | contents of `crm-synergy.key` (PEM or Base64) | `.github/workflows/deploy.yml` | secrets/vars |

+In production the frontend should use `VITE_API_URL=/api` so that Nginx can proxy API requests.